michael-lazar/ccso-nameserver/README.md

 The CCSO nameserver was an early form of database search on the Internet.
 In its most common form, it was used as an electronic "Phone Book" to lookup information such as telephone numbers and email addresses.
-It was used mainly in the early-to-middle 1990s.
 Today, this service has largely been replaced by LDAP.  [[1]](https://en.wikipedia.org/wiki/CCSO_Nameserver)

 This repository contains a working version of the original CCSO nameserver (aka *"Qi"*) developed by Steven Domer at University of Illinois in '93.
 I